tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Answer (tbishaw-stat6250): Adding the NOCUM option to your TABLES statement suproessed the display of cumlative frequenceis and cumaltive percentages in one-way frequency tables and in list output.
 - *Question* (cnguyen77-stat6250): How to join the variables in crosstabulation tables?
 - *Answer* (cnguyen77-stat6250): An asterisk is used to join the variables in crosstabulation tables.
+- *Question* (sbagdi-stat6250): How to create a two-way table in PROF FREQ step?
+- *Answer* (sbagdi-stat6250): To create a two-way table, we should join variables with an asterisk (*) sign in the TABLES statement of a PROC FREQ step.